techworkersco/twc-site/_blog/2024-02-02-labor-notes-highlights.md

+---
+layout: page
-# Highlights of the Labor Notes 2023 Tech Organizing Conference
+title: Highlights of the Labor Notes 2023 Tech Organizing Conference
+---

 As the Labor Notes 2023 Tech Organizing Conference (TechCon2023) came to a close, it became clear that the Tech Workers Movement is bigger and healthier than ever.
 The gathering, held in New York on the 7th of October, brought together a diverse group of tech labor organizers from all across the United States.